-For AC'97 Front Panel Audio: Pin No. Definition MIC.
+For AC'97 Front Panel Audio: Definition Pin No MIC.
 GND 3 MIC Power 4 NC.
-5 Line Out (R) 6 NC 7 NC.
-No Pin g 9 Line Out (L)
+Line Out (R) NC.
+6 7 NC.
+No Pin Line Out (L) NC.
+10

 - The front panel audio header supports HD audio by default.
-If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functioninality via the audio software in Chapter 5, "Configuring 2/4/5.1-Channel Audio." - Audio signals will be present on both of the front and back panel audio connections simultaneously.
-If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to Chapter 5, "Configuring 2/4/5.1-Channel Audio." - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
+If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functioninality via the audio software in Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio." - When using an AC'97 front panel audio module, you can use either the front or the back panel audio connectors, but not both at the same time. - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
 For information about connecting the front panel audio module that has different wire assignments, please contact the chassis manufacturer.

-12) CD_IN (CD In Connector, Black)
+12) CD_IN (CD In Connector)